 The Club may cancel an outing before or during prescribed dates; nominally determined by weather forecasts, CFA Alerts and Code Red conditions, or any major incident.
-Notification of a Camp Cancellation will be posted via available Internet resources (e.g. Club Website, Facebook and Email).
-Members without Internet access should contact other Club Members.
+Notification of a Camp Cancellation will be posted via available internet resources (e.g. Club website, Facebook and email).
+Members without internet access should contact other Club Members.

-NOTE: In the event that a Code Red Alert is declared, the Camp Duty Officer must initiate a Camp Cancellation.
-DSE/DEPI will close most Forests and Parks during Code Red days and Penalties may apply for those that enter a Park or forest that is closed.
+NOTE: In the event that a Code Red Alert is declared, the camp Duty Officer must initiate a Camp Cancellation.
+DELWP (Dept of Environment, Land, Water and Planning) or Parks Victoria will close most forests and parks during Code Red days and penalties may apply for those that enter a park or forest that is closed.